janus-tg/ML_heart_disease/Findings.md

 <img src = "/graphs/missing_data.png" width = "150">

 To fix these missing values in the vessels and thal columns, I used imputation and filled the missing values with the mean of the column.
 Since the dataset is not that big, I did not want to waste rows which were perfextly fine but just had 1 or 2 missing values.
+Furthernore, for the 'Target' column, I replaced 2, 3, and 4 with 1 to indicate presence of heart disease as it would aid our analysis and ML model creation later on.

 # Analysing the data